 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts for our current and future programs: to conduct further research and development, preclinical studies, Clinical Studies and/or Clinical Trials for any product candidates we elect to develop as a drug product candidate under an IND or non-U.S. equivalent; to validate the manufacturing process and specifications for our product candidates; to seek regulatory approvals for or identify alternate regulatory pathways to market for our product candidates; and to launch and commercialize any products for which we receive regulatory approval or identify an alternate regulatory pathway to market, including potentially building our own commercial organization.
-As of September 30, 2022, we had \$25.4 million of cash and cash equivalents.
-Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities balance is not sufficient to fund our operating expenses, capital expenditure requirements and loan and security agreement obligations through at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q. Our future capital requirements and the period for which our existing resources will support our operations may vary significantly from our expectations, and we will in any event require additional capital in order to complete clinical development of any of our current product candidates.
+We expect to continue to spend substantial amounts if we are able to execute our current and future programs: to conduct further research and development, preclinical studies, Clinical Studies and/or Clinical Trials for any product candidates we elect to develop as a drug product candidate under an IND or non-U.S. equivalent; to validate the manufacturing process and specifications for our product candidates; to seek regulatory approvals for or identify alternate regulatory pathways to market for our product candidates; and to launch and commercialize any products for which we receive regulatory approval or identify an alternate regulatory pathway to market, including potentially building our own commercial organization.
+As of December 31, 2022, we had \$17.1 million of cash and cash equivalents.
+Based on our current operating plan, we believe that our existing cash and cash equivalents balance is not sufficient to fund our operating expenses and capital expenditure requirements through at least the next 12 months following the filing date of this Annual Report on Form 10-K. Our future capital requirements and the period for which our existing resources will support our operations may vary significantly from our expectations, and we will in any event require additional capital in order to complete clinical development of any of our current product candidates.
 Our monthly spending levels will vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to: